realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

       > - https://www.youtube.com/watch?v=o3jDLVCpH1E
       - Managers never read the second page, and took it as a "best practice". _Poor Winston Royce._
         - Note to self: _Always read the second page, or put the most important information on the first page._

   - ## I call all of the above (and similar books and conferences) the **"Age of Conference©®™ Driven Development"**
     - The problems around planning and organizing ever-larger teams, and increasingly complex problems became so onerous that many people looked far and wide for _ANY_ solution to gain a foothold on the process and make it more predictable and manageable.
 Unfotunately, knowledge work is FUNDAMENTALLY risky and not possible to plan because its a process of DISCOVERY, not a process of manufacturing.
-    - _We may **NEVER** find a good solution in the time allotted._ This is not changeable.
+    - The biggest risk to manage in software development is that we may **NEVER** find a workable solution in the time allotted._ This is not changeable.
 It's a fundamental ground-level understanding of knowledge work.
-    - ### Dealing with the fundamental risks involved with knowledge work is the core problem in planning software development.
+    - ### Dealing with the principal risks involved with knowledge work is the core problem in planning software development.

   - ## The Problem with Applying "Production Management" Methodologies to Software Development Knowledge Work
     - The main issues with all these approaches is that they assume that software development is just another